Wolox/metrics/git/README.md

 # GIT metrics

-A utility to calculate GIT metrics
+A utility to calculate GIT metrics.

 ## Installation